-Deputy Editor Neil is at his most annoying on Mondays, when he usually gives the impression of having had a more interesting weekend than anyone one else.
+Deputy editor Neil is at his most annoying on Mondays, when he invariably gives the impression of having had a more interesting weekend than anyone one else.

 Determined not to be outdone again, I decided it was time I had a stab at one of the navigation challenges run by BAMA (the British Army Motorsports Association) that he keeps harping on about.
 They always sound like darn good fun.
 Now I can confirm from first-hand experience, they are.

 The cryptic words ‘Spring Foil’ were scribbled in the diary for Sunday 22nd March, my mate Pete agreed to try his hand at navigating, and I set to work prepping the LRO Discovery 1 for scrutineering (not much needed - most of the criteria were already met).
 Neil would be piloting the LRO 90, joined by Watty Jnr, aka Sean, in the co-pilot’s seat.
 Our two vehicles would compete as a team.
 It was a date.